LIHPC-Computational-Geometry/honeycomb/README.md

 to converge towards a (or multiple) structure(s) adapted to algorithms exploiting GPU and many-core architectures.

-The current objective is to ~write a first implementation in Rust, to then~ improve the structure without having to deal with data races and similar issues, thanks to the Rust's guarantees.
+The current objective is to implement basic meshing algorithms to evaluate the viability of the implementation & improve our structure using Rust's framework to streamline the refactoring and parallelization process.

 ## Usage